 How to Record Audio For a Video With a Phone

-Good news: if you (or your Mobile Film Crew) are using a smartphone to capture footage, you have all you need to record audio for your video!
+Good news: if you (or your Mobile Film Crew) are using a phone to capture footage, you have all you need to record audio for your video!

 It’s super important to record high-quality audio, especially when filming interviews or testimonials.

-EditMate’s editors can always improve the sound of your video but it’s still important to record the best possible audio quality you can when you’re shooting.
+EditMate’s Video Editing Service can always improve the sound of your video but it’s still important to record the best possible audio quality you can when you’re shooting.

 1. Put your phone on Airplane Mode